Fermium/hall-effect-handbook/Handbook/Hall_Handbook.md

 For example a two-wire resistance measurement between the Test Points (TP) 1- or 1-6 or 7- or 7-6 will give a value larger than the real resistance measured by the 4-contacts method, and displayed on the front panel.

-Note: be shure to switch-off the controller while taking measurements with the ExtHUB !
+Note: be sure to switch-off the controller while taking measurements with the ExtHUB !